justnonamenoname/lifeticle/readme.txt

 Qualia, despite the fact that they cannot be expressed through other entities, have their position in space.
-But they are definitely not located in the exact space where they are felt - otherwise, the pain in the leg should be located directly in the leg, instead a signal comes from the leg to the brain
+But they are definitely not located in the exact space where they are felt - otherwise, the pain in the leg should be located directly in the leg, instead a signal comes from the leg to the brain.
 It can be assumed that they operate at the atomic level, for example: a distance of 1 meter is 1 thousandth of an atom, a sensation at a distance of a kilometer is at a distance of an atom.
 In this case, you cannot feel anything further than a kilometer.